School Board Integrity Program

 Good News

-Your generous donation will help RPR:
+A generous donation of any amount will help us:

 Increase community awareness around K-12 policies and practices

-Conduct investigations and hold school districts accountable when parental rights are violated
+Conduct investigations and hold school districts accountable

-Defend the First Amendment rights of students and educators on school grounds
+Defend the First Amendment rights of students and educators

 Form collaborative partnerships with school board members